NGYeung/U-AutoRec-KAN/README.md

-#User-based collaborative filtering recommender system with Auto Encoder
+##User-based collaborative filtering recommender system with Auto Encoder

+This repository provides an implementation of a user-based CF rating prediction algorithm using linear autoencoder and KAN based autoencoder.

 *Repository Structure:*